scottschiller/ArmorAlley/src/README.md

 - Open a browser, and load up [http://localhost:8080/](http://localhost:8080/).

 If everything is working, you should be looking at your local copy of Armor Alley in your browser of choice.
-If you use uMatrix or other browser security add-ons, you may need to allow JS + CSS for `localhost`.
+Some ad blockers or security add-ons may require allowing JS + CSS for `localhost`.

 ---